PaulDHaes/PaulDHaes/README.md

 - Make your own custom grafana dashboards.
 - Edit the .env file to set better passwords.

-## Custom telegraf container?

 ## TODO

 - [x] Update docker container
 - [ ] Add more functionality
 - [x] Add the USB baudrate in script
 - [x] Make own docker container to easly download
-- [ ] secure the communication by using SSL
+- [ ] Secure the communication by using SSL
-- [ ] auto edit the grafana dashboard to set all the value
+- [ ] Auto edit the grafana dashboard to set all the value
-- [x] make influxdb api key and put it in telegraf.conf
+- [x] Make influxdb api key and put it in telegraf.conf
-- [x] edit docker network
+- [x] Edit docker network